BarrkindoBinUthaymeen/Social-Profile-links/README.md

-# this html and css webside id for my bio and social media links
+# This is my html and css webside page for my bio and social media links